FC Volyn Lutsk

 FC Volyn Lutsk (ФК «Волинь» Луцьк /uk/) was a Ukrainian football club based in Lutsk.

-Since its establishment in 1960, the club became the only major (professional) football club within Volyn Oblast and uncontested leader of football in the region.

 On 21 June 2023 the 31st PFL Conference excluded several clubs that did not compete in the 2022–23 season and did not renew their membership.

 Their home stadium is Avanhard Stadium.

 Colours are (Home) light red shirt, deep red shorts;

 (Away) white shirt with light red collar and upper sleeve, white shorts.

 History

 Traceable evidence of football in Volyn Oblast takes its roots from the Polish Wołyń District League that was liquidated during the World War II in 1939.
 The best city's team Policejski Klub Sportowy (PKS) Lutsk competed along with other clubs of the region with many clubs of the today's neighboring Rivne Oblast.
 Before establishing of FC Volyn, the best clubs of the region were Dynamo Lutsk (1940-1956) and army club GDO (Garrison Officers' Club, 1957-1959).
 Both clubs competed at Republican competitions that until 1959 were considered to be amateur.